chhjel/HealthCheck/README.md

 Methods are configured through the `RuntimeTestClass`, `RuntimeTest` and `RuntimeTestParameter` attributes.

 #### [RuntimeTestClass]

 Must be applied to the class that contains methods to include.
+Constructor parameter injection is supported for test classes.

 |Property Name|Function|
 |-|-|